dhis2/dhis2-identity/README.md

 Follow these guidelines when using the DHIS2 logo to ensure consistency and reliability across all DHIS2 materials.
 Using consistent branding everywhere makes DHIS2 more trustworthy and accessible for all.

 ### Do: Use the offical logo files
 The official DHIS2 logos can be downloaded in various formats from this repo.
-Use these files in all materials, do not recreate the logo or icon.
+Use these files in all materials, do not recreate the logo or icon.<br>
 ![Example logo in use][logo-pass-1]

 ### Do: Give the logo plenty of space
 Try to always give the logo breathing room when placed next to other elements.
-As a general rule, provide space of at least the height of the 2 from the logo.
+As a general rule, provide space of at least the height of the 2 from the logo.<br>
 ![Example logo in use][logo-pass-2]

 ### Do: Use the correct logo for the background
 Whenever possible, on all light backgrounds, use the full color logo.
-Only use the reversed (all-white) version of the logo on dark backgrounds.
+Only use the reversed (all-white) version of the logo on dark backgrounds.<br>
+![Example logo in use][logo-pass-3]

 ### Don't: Change the color of any of the text
 ![Example logo in use][logo-fail-1]